Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 - Link for repository: https://github.com/Mohanalavala/HealthApp/commit/83501837c0de8c8848d226c3f909077a6165b12c

 ## Half day 3

+Time allotted : 4hours = 1hour in class + 3hours out of the class = Worth 300 points

 - Joined a zoom meeting on 08/25/2020 at 10AM we scheduled a zoom meeting to discuss about the comments mentioned by Dr.Badami.
 - Link: https://nwmissouri.instructure.com/courses/32360/assignments/415542/submissions/31010